AdamScott2021/Data-Analyst-Job-Skills-Analysis/README.md

 # -- The Analysis --

-### Question 1 -  What were the top paying Data Analyst positions in Tampa Bay area?
+### -QUESTION 1 -  What were the top paying Data Analyst positions in Tampa Bay area?

 First, I wanted to determine what the top paying jobs were for Data Analysts in the Tampa Bay area.
 This really prompted me to dive deeper into the reasons why these positions garnered the salary that they earned.